 Today’s Santa Marta is a different story.
 The downtown now has an attractive seafront park, plenty of small cafés and bars, as well as coffee shops, boutique hotels, excellent seafood restaurants, and even a cruise-ship port.
 There’s a 256-slip marina, and new, tasteful condo projects have sprouted up around the entire area.

-When I refer to “Santa Marta,” I’m talking about the Santa Marta metro area, which extends 13 miles from Taganga in the north to the airport in the south.
+When we refer to “Santa Marta,” we’re talking about the Santa Marta metro area, which extends 13 miles from Taganga in the north to the airport in the south.
 This stretch of Caribbean coast is home to an amazing diversity of beachside destinations.

 Let’s take a look at them from north to south, starting with Taganga…